-The second sound is borrowed from Spanish and is quite rare, so you don’t really have to worry about it.
+The second sound is borrowed from Spanish and is quite rare.

-It’s worth realizing that the French use our [ŋ] sound in loan words, though.
-This makes it easier when you come across these words in French.
-However, these can really mess up your accent and throw you off when you’re speaking in French; although the “ng” sound is the same, the pronunciation of the words are often not.
+The French use our [ŋ] sound in loan words, which makes it easier when you come across these words in French.
+However, these can really mess up your accent when you’re speaking in French; although the “ng” sound is the same, the pronunciation of the words are often not.

-Orthography basically means the letters that words in a language are written with, or the spelling of that language.
-By relating this to the IPA and doing your own investigations into the orthography of French, you can very quickly teach yourself the rules and quirks of the language that you will have learnt for the English language as a child.
-Then you can approach new words with a native-like expertise of pronunciation and will remember more of the pronunciations that you have learned.
+Orthography means the letters that words are written with, or the spelling of that language.
+By relating this to the IPA and learning about French orthography, you can very quickly teach yourself the rules and quirks of the language and approach new words with a native-like expertise of pronunciation.

-This is about looking at lots of different words and their corresponding IPA symbols to match up their spelling and the composition of the word with its pronunciation.
+This hack is about matching the spelling and composition of a word with its pronunciation.

-You might want to draw up a chart of each IPA sound and go through a dictionary to add words with each symbol in them to their correct column.
+You could draw up a chart of each IPA sound and go through a dictionary to add words with each symbol in them to their correct column.
 For each one, notice: (1) what letters make up that sound, (2) where it falls and (3) whether it’s a stressed syllable or not.